Dear reader of ADxS.org, please excuse the disruption.

 After its release, cortisol initially mediates the symptoms of stress by alerting many organs and areas of the brain.
 Afterwards, however, a high cortisol level has the effect of shutting down the stress system again, because stress is an exceptional state - a system that is designed for 100% will be damaged at some point if it is permanently at 130%.

 However, as the (gluco)corticoid receptors are less sensitive after prolonged stress due to downregulation, they do not perceive this signal.
-The stress systems are not switched off.10 As a result, CRH levels remain permanently elevated and permanently trigger the symptoms mediated by CRH.
+The stress systems are not switched off.10 Consequences: CRH levels remain permanently elevated and permanently trigger the symptoms mediated by CRH.
 This mechanism has already been described for depression.117

-The cortisol response in ADHD to an acute stressor differs according to subtype.
+The cortisol response in ADHD to an acute stressor differs by subtype.
 ADHD-HI and ADHD-C (with hyperactivity) often show a reduced cortisol stress response, while the ADHD-I subtype very often shows an excessive cortisol response to an acute stressor.

 The HPA axis / stress regulation axis.